The vaccine covid 19 for medical content 3d rendering

 COVID-19 Vaccination

 COVID-19 vaccines are available to our patients—you can schedule an appointment by calling your CMC Primary Care office, or ask your provider about getting the shot at your next visit.
-We expect that families will soon be able to make an appointment for young children, ages six months to five years, to receive a vaccine at our primary care practices.

 There are also many vaccine locations offering free first dose, second dose and boosters.
 Many offer walk-in service without the need for an appointment.